kcelik369/Project3_Team7/README.md

 # UC Berkeley Extension Data Analysis Project 3 - Team 7

-An overview of the project and its purpose
+An overview of the project and its purpose.
+The project uses ETL workflows to ingest data into the database.
+The original dataset(s) are transformed prior to storing it in the database.
+The database contains 3817 entries that meets requirement of at least 100 unique records.
+Pandas DataFrame Kerim/Mari

 We are investigating a dataset for Seattle Airbnb data found on Kaggle (https://www.kaggle.com/datasets/airbnb/seattle).
 Original source of the data is here (http://insideairbnb.com/get-the-data/), which provides access to more recent data and for other cities.